TheOneOh1/Notes/GitLab/SSH & Runner.md

 [Authentication will be reqiuired for the key copy] [Once done you will be able to login from runner to remote server without a password prompt]

+[ Copy the Private key and Save it in Project varibales ] Setting > CI/CD > Variables

+Key: SSH_PRIVATE_KEY
+Value: <copied-private-key>

 ```

 # Runner Configuration